 Traditional fishing is great, but when you have little grandkids and you want them to all catch a fish—you go to a fish farm—because catching a fish is a guarantee! (no, this isn’t the ocean—but lakes are a close second)!

 Find out the location of fish farms in your area.
-At our local fish farm, all four of our grandkids caught a fish—within the first 60 seconds of throwing in their lines.
-In fact, they caught more than one.
+At our local fish farm, all four of our grandkids caught a fish—within the first 15 seconds of throwing in their lines.

 Here are some things we learned: